Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 DI allows us to clearly define our dependencies in code, as opposed to using static access, pervasive singletons or scriptable object references (aka Scriptable Object Architecture).
 Code is easy to version-control and comparatively easy to understand for a programmer, as opposed to Unity YAML-based objects, such as scenes, scriptable object instances and prefabs.

 DI also allows us to circumvent the problem of cross-scene references to common dependencies, even though we still have to manage the lifecycle of MonoBehaviour-based dependencies by marking them with DontDestroyOnLoad and destroying them manually when appropriate.

+> __Note__:
+>
+> `ApplilcationController` inherits from the `VContainer`'s `LifetimeScope` - a class that serves as a dependency injection scope and bootstrapper, where we can bind dependencies.
+Scene-specific State classes inherit from `LifetimeScope` too.
+>
+> In Inspector we can choose a parent scope for any `LifetimeScope`s - it’s useful to set a cross-scene reference to some parent scope (most commonly `ApplicationController`).
+This allows us to bind our scene-specific dependencies, and still have easy access to the global dependencies of the `ApplicationController` in our State-specific version of a `LifetimeScope` object.

 ### Client/Server code separation